fbpx

 Awards at Finish

-She slogged on into the chilly night and smashed the 100-mile best set by Natalie Cullimore in Rocklin, California, back in 1971 of 16:11:01.
+She slogged on into the chilly night and smashed the 100-mile world record set by Natalie Cullimore in Rocklin, California, back in 1971 of 16:11:01.
 Schwam’s time was 15:44:27.
 She had lapped every man in the race more than 80 times.
 “As soon as I reached 100 miles, I stopped immediately.
 I was totally thrilled when I got the 100-mile record.
 It was a great relief.
 The pain ended my effort right there.
 The 24-hour record (123 miles) was out.
 I tried walking with blankets around me, just trying to move around the track, but it was nothing I could control.
 My whole body was one big spasm.
 I never hurt so much in my life.”
 Over the last eight hours, she only covered another 11 miles for a total of 111 miles.
 With her three world records, she earned a Nurmi Award from Runner’s World as the best female ultramarathoner of 1980.

 Compiled by Nick Marshall